gofynd/fdk-client-swift/documentation/platform/CONTENT.md

-Remove a specific data loader.
+Use this API to delete data loader.

 *Returned Response:*